MUDE-2025/GA1.4/03_river_flow_velocity/Report_flow_velocity.md

 % solution_start

-- <b>Logscale plot</b>: This technique allows to visually assess the fitting of the parametric distribution to the tail of the empirical distribution.
+- **Logscale plot**: This technique allows to visually assess the fitting of the parametric distribution to the tail of the empirical distribution.
 For $h$ and $q$, the lognormal and Gumbel distribution does not agree with the empirical distribution in the right tail very well.
-In both cases, high values start to slightly deviate from the empirical distribution, indicating that for lower non-exceedance probabilities it might not be a good fit. </li>
+In both cases, high values start to slightly deviate from the empirical distribution, indicating that for lower non-exceedance probabilities it might not be a good fit.
-- <b>QQ plot</b>: Similar conclusions to those for Logscale can be derived.
+- **QQ plot**: Similar conclusions to those for Logscale can be derived.
 Here, we can also see that both distributions deviate slightly in the left tail, too.
-- <b>Kolmogorov-Smirnov test</b>: remember that the test statistic measures the difference between two distributions.
+- **Kolmogorov-Smirnov test**: remember that the test statistic measures the difference between two distributions.
 The p-value then represents the probability of observing a difference at least that large for a sample from the assumed distribution.
 If p-value is lower than the significance ($\alpha=0.05$, for instance), the null hypothesis is rejected.
 Considering here $\alpha=0.05$, we can reject the hypothesis that the variable $h$ comes from a lognormal distribution and that $q$ comes from a Gumbel distribution.

-% solution_end

 % solution_start